hongyan99/interview_training/src/main/java/review/backtracking/README.md

 KnightsTour problem it means that there are no more places on the board to place the next knight. *One important characteristics of this algorithm is that you populate the* *solution board at the time of exit*.
 This is because you won't know whether you have found a solution until before you hit the exit condition.
-It is because of the exact same reason you needed to do back-tracking.
 * The *set and unset of the board*.
 The solution board is like a scratch pad, you draft on it the temporary state of the solution as you proceed through the solution.
 When you hit the point where you have a solution, you take a snapshot of the board and store the new solution.
 After that, you need to erase the temporary state so that you can try with the next available choice.
-Since this is done in a level by level fashion, you erase only one level at a time.
-When you exhaust all choices for the level, back-track to the level above. *Depends on the problem, you might NOT need to do this erasure part if you* *have a mechanism to keep track of which part of the board is the scratch notes for the* *level*.
+In the case where you cannot drill down half way (it means that the current trial is not going to produce a solution), you also back track. *Depends on* *the problem, you might NOT need to do this erasure part if you have a mechanism to keep* *track of which part of the board is the scratch notes for the level*.
 For example, in the ParenthesesPairs problem, that mechanism is to keep track of the pointer.

 List of problems using the backtracking method: